-But Renters’ Rights London receives more requests for help from people with joint tenancies than from any other group of renters.
-This does not necessarily mean that renters with joint tenancies have the worst problems.
-But it does means that we’ve learnt a lot about the pitfalls of joint tenancies.
+But Renters’ Rights London receives more requests for help from people with shared tenancies than from any other group of renters.
+This does not necessarily mean that renters with shared tenancies have the worst problems.
+But it does means that we’ve learnt a lot about the pitfalls of shared tenancies.

 As with any other tenancy, your deposit should be protected within 30 days of the start.
 The landlord or agent must give you details of which government-backed scheme your deposit is registered with.
 It’s become quite common for people to pay their deposit money directly to whoever is moving out of the room they are about to rent.
 If you do this, you should get something in writing to confirm how much you have paid, and on what date.
 There’s no format for this; a quick email or sms text message will do.
 If it’s via text message, take a screenshot and store that image away from your phone.
 The landlord or agent is still responsible for protecting your deposit money.
 They must inform the scheme in which the original deposit was protected, of a change of details.